Product

 Hi {first name},

 Thanks for being a long-time {your company} customer!
 I’m trying to learn more about how our customers use {your product} and since you’ve been such an amazing customer, I was wondering if you’d be interested in helping?
 Could you spare 15 minutes for a quick call to answer a few questions?
-In exchange for your time, we’ll take 10% off your next bill.
+We’ll take 10% off your next bill in exchange for your time.
 You can grab a time on my calendar here {link}.
 Hope to hear from you soon!

 {signature}

-You don’t have to give 10% off, or any discount actually.
-But if you can offer them something in exchange for doing the interview, you’ll get more people to opt-in.
+You don’t have to give 10% off, or any discount.
+But if you can offer them something in exchange for doing the interview, you’ll get more people to opt in.

-And always include a link to schedule a time for the call with something like Calendly or Doodle.
-That way it’s super simple for them to set it up.
+Also, always include a link to schedule a time for the call with something like Calendly or Doodle.
+That way, it’s super simple for them to set it up.

-Then just start gathering the feedback and organize it in a spreadsheet.
-Look for trends that you can use to improve the LTV of your other customers.
+Then, start gathering the feedback and organizing it in a spreadsheet.
+Look for trends you can use to improve the LTV of your other customers.

-For instance, if you notice most of these customers came from a specific channel (SEO, Google Ads, email, etc.) then you know to invest more in those channels.
+For instance, if you notice most of these customers come from a specific channel (SEO, Google Ads, email, etc.), then you know to invest more in those channels.

 Or maybe most of them use a specific feature of your product.
 You can start marketing that feature more since customers get the most value from it.
 The interviews can be a huge helping hand in how you develop and market your product going forward.